-The United States (U.S.) Department of Energy (DOE) created a nationwide network of Regional Carbon Sequestration Partnerships (RCSPs) in 2003 to help determine and implement the technology, infrastructure, and regulations most appropriate to promote carbon storage in different regions of the U.S. and portions of Canada.
-The RCSP Initiative, as it is/was known, made major contributions to the science and technology of subsurface characterization, design, operation, and monitoring for geologic storage.
-More than 11 million metric tons (MMT) of carbon dioxide (CO2) were stored in geologic formations via RCSP large-scale field projects, with no indications of negative impacts to either human health or the environment.
+The United States (U.S.) Department of Energy (DOE) created a nationwide network of seven Regional Carbon Sequestration Partnerships (RCSPs) early in the Carbon Storage Program, to help determine and implement the technology, infrastructure, and regulations most appropriate to promote carbon storage in different regions of the U.S. and portions of Canada.
+After successfully concluding multiple small- and large-scale injection test projects, storing more than 12 million metric tons (MMT) of carbon dioxide (CO2) in geologic formations via with no indications of negative impacts to either human health or the environment, they positioned the U.S. as world leaders in the development of CO2 storage technologies.

 The RCSPs’ efforts and accomplishments from almost 20 years of carbon storage research can be reviewed in DOE’s Carbon Storage Atlas, 2015 Interactive Edition.